coderefinery/coderefinery.org/content/workshops/teaching-style.md

 from someone else), need to attend from your own spaces, need more time to review after the teaching period, or more, we can do better than most.

+## Read more

+Our techniques and tools are as open as our teaching.
+Read more in the [community teaching training](@/join/community-teaching-training.md) or [read technical descriptions in our manuals](https://coderefinery.github.io/manuals/).